hdclark/DICOMautomaton/documentation/reference_guide.md

 - This routine requires data to be pre-processed.
 The gross picket area should be isolated and the leaf junction areas contoured (one contour per junction).
   Both can be accomplished via thresholding.
+Additionally, stray pixels should be filtered out using, for example, median or conservative filters.

 - This routine analyzes the picket fences on the plane in which they are specified within the DICOM file, which often coincides with the image receptor